Ikuv keriah: Practice

+A description of the practice appears in the Or Zarua (13th century):

 A different form of protest consisted of delaying the prayer between pesukei dezimra and the Shema blessings.
 The protester would stand in the place designated for the prayer leader (who would normally begin reciting the communal prayer at this point), and prevent the prayer leader from beginning.
-The Rema indicated that this practice was customary, and regarded it as a mitzvah which justified disrupting prayer and speaking of extraneous matters in the middle of prayer.
+The Rema indicated that this practice was customary, and regarded it as a mitzvah (commandment) which justified disrupting prayer and speaking of extraneous matters in the middle of prayer.
 However, if the prayer leader had already said "Barchu", "a place where it was customary to cry out about each other between Kaddish and Barchu and between "Yotzer Or", or to speak of the needs of the masses - they are in error."

 The Hatam Sofer describes how the custom was practiced in his childhood.
 There exist testimony of ikuv keriah occurring in the year 5665 (1904-1905) in the Hurva synagogue, by women who prevented the reading from commencing.
 Another practical occurrence was recorded in 5721 (1960-1961) by R' Yisrael Kanievsky.